Frequently Asked Questions

 “Do I absolutely have to bring my photo ID to packet pick-up?”

 Yes, you do.
-Not only does this ensure fair competition (no one is able to send in a ringer), but it also prevents the theft of entries by folks who might just pick a name off the posted roster, and guarantees that we know who’s out on our courses, meaning they’ve registered and we have their emergency contact info if, God forbid, something were to happen to them.
+Not only does this ensure fair competition (no one is able to send in a ringer), but it also prevents the theft of entries by folks who might just pick a name off the posted roster, and guarantees that we know who’s out on our courses, meaning they’ve registered, we have their emergency contact info and are aware of any medical conditions if, God forbid, something were to happen to them.

 “Can someone else pick up my packet for me?”